Target wrestles with pullback in spending and theft that may cost retailer more than $1B this year

 Target earnings per share to be in a range from $1.30 to $1.70 in the current quarter.
 Analysts were expecting $1.95 per share, according to FactSet.
 For the full year, the company is maintaining its prior guidance of $7.75 per share to $8.75 per share.
 Analysts are expecting $8.36 per share, according to FactSet.

-Target said theft is cutting into its bottom line and it expects related losses could top $1.2 billion this year after an estimated $700 to $800 million in losses from theft last year.
+Target said theft is cutting into its bottom line and it expects related losses could be $500 million more than last year, when losses from theft were estimated to be anywhere from $700 million to $800 million.
+So that means losses could top $1.2 billion this year.
 The company said it’s seeing an increasing number of violent incidents at stores as well, but does not want to close stores and is expanding security and locking up some items.

 Retailers are being hit with a rash of thefts and in some case, closing stores and pulling out of locations because of massive losses, some tied to criminal gangs.
 The issue has received more notice in the past few years as high-profile smash-and-grab retail thefts and flash mob robberies have garnered national attention.